 - Develop a risk-taker culture – Design Thinking teaches us to fail quickly and fast, and to not sweat it.
 Just like in product development, experiment and iterate in your marketing methods as well.

 Design Thinking consulting firms help marketing teams look at their problems in a whole new way.
-To learn more, I recommend you chck out this article about how an agency revamped their whole SEO strategy using Design Thinking principles.
+To learn more, I recommend you check out this article about how an agency revamped their whole SEO strategy using Design Thinking principles.

 Design Thinking in Entrepreneurship